20061228johnlay-create/websites/shizuku/guide/setup.md

 ### Start via root: cannot start on boot

-Please allow Shizuku to run in the background.
+Please allow Shizuku to run in th background.